plausible/docs/docs/proxy/guides/nextjs.md

 ---
-title: Proxying Plausible through Next.js / Vercel
+title: Proxying Plausible through Vercel with Next.js
 ---

 There are two ways you can proxy Plausible through Next.js / Vercel.
 One is using the next-plausible npm package and the other is using the raw Next.js config.
 Here are the instructions: